OrderIn/.github/.github/ISSUE_TEMPLATE/rfc---adr.md

 ---
-name: RFC / ARD
+name: RFC / ADR
 about: To be used to inform the tech team of major tech changes.
 title: "[RFC]"
-labels: ARD, RFC
+labels: RFC, ADR
-assignees: rohan-buchner

 ---